-Name of entity: METCASH LIMITED ABN / ARBN: Financial year ended: 32 112 073 480 30 APRIL 2019 Our corporate governance statement 2 for the ab pove period above can be fou und at: 3 www.metcash.com/investor governance -centre/corporate-information/corporate- The Corporate Governance Statement is accurate board. ate and up to date as at 30 A pril 2019 and has been approved by the The annexure includes a key to where our corporate orate governance disclosures s can be located.
-Date: 26 July 2019 Name of Secretary authorising lodgement: Julie Hutton Company Secretary Julie D. Hill.
+Name of entity:

+METO CASH LIMITED

+ABN / ARBN: Financial year ended:

+32 11 2 073 480 30 APRIL 2020

+Our co rporate governance statement 2 for the ab This URL on our website: www.metcash.com/investor-centre/corporate-information/corporate-

+TI 0 governance

+board. orporate Governance Statement is accura ate and up to date as at 30 April 2020 and has been approved by the

+The an nexure includes a key to where our corpo orate governance disclosures can be located.

+Date: 23 July 2020

+Julie Hutton

+Company Secretary

+Julie D. Har